prixe/lindo/README.md

 Lindo allow you to play DofusTouch without android emulator, it's entirely coded in javascript via electron & angular.
 Lindo is totally corss-platform.

-**/!\ This project is only for educational purposes, Dofus Touch is the entire property of Ankama Game and it's not affiliated with Ankama.
-Lindo doesn't respect the CGU of Dofus Touch, so use it at your own risk.**
+**/!\ Dofus Touch is the entire property of Ankama Games, and we are not affiliated in any way with Ankama.
+None of the files hosted in this repository is under copyright: They come from Open Source projects, libraries, the original DofusTouch No-Emu created by Daniel & Thomas, and our own Team (Lindo).
+Also, this project is for educational purposes only, we will never make any money from it.**

+**Keep in mind that Lindo doesn't respect the TOU (also known as Conditions Générales d'Utilisation in french) of Dofus Touch, use it at your own risk.**

 ## Supported Platform
-Lindo No-Emu work on :
+Lindo No-Emu works on :
 - **Windows** 7 and newer (ia32/amd64)
 - **macOS** 10.9 and newer
 - **Linu**x (Debian >= 8, Ubuntu >= 12, Fedora >= 21) (ia32/amd64)